Reserve Officers' Training Corps (Philippines): Republic Act 7077

+ROTC Games

+The Commission on Higher Education along with the Armed Forces of the Philippines, the Philippine Sports Commission, and the office of Senator Francis Tolentino signed an agreement establishing the ROTC Games National Championships in December 2022.
+The finals of the first edition was held in October 2023.

 Controversy

 A period of discontent over ROTC's conduct and the corruption that often plagued its individual units had long been fermenting prior to 2000.
 Filipino student websites often contain short essays regarding the alleged pointlessness of the program.
 Student groups would occasionally include ROTC in their roster of grievances, whereas lawmakers would introduce resolutions intended to abolish ROTC.

 Into this national mood of resentment fell a tragedy that would have a significant impact on the Philippine ROTC program.
 Mark Welson Chua, a student of the University of Santo Tomas and a member of the UST ROTC unit, was found dead, his body floating in the Pasig River on March 18, 2001.
 Prior to his death, he and another student had reported an account of alleged corruption within the UST ROTC unit to the school's student publication.
 The National Bureau of Investigation would later conclude that members of the UST ROTC unit were responsible for Chua's death.
-One of the suspects would be sentenced to death three years later.
+One of the suspects would be sentenced to death three years later, although their death sentence was commuted when the Philippine government abolished the death penalty in 2006.

 The incident set off an explosion of anti-ROTC sentiment as student associations, school administrators and other cause-oriented groups focused on protests and parliamentary approaches to the matter.
 The Congress of the Philippines took up the legal challenge; generating no less than seventeen bills and resolutions in both houses of Congress, in response to the clamor.
 Many of the bills mentioned Mark Chua in the text, acknowledging his death as the catalyst for reform.